turbofiger/loginform/README.md

 # loginformapp

-main.dart has two ways for implementation LoginForm: with Listeners and with Provider Please, uncomment for each way implementation
+File main.dart has two ways for implementation LoginForm: with Listeners and with Provider.
+Please, uncomment for each way implementation

 ## Getting Started